CSTDev/personal-site/src/content/posts/2026-06-19-soil-moisture-exporter.md

 Their free tier includes:

 - 100 connections - we'll have one per sensor so unlikely to hit!
-- 10GB/Month - each message we send is about 40 bytes, so we're only sending approximatley 55Kb per sensor per month.
+- 10GB/Month - each message we send is about 40 bytes, so we're only sending approximately 55Kb per sensor per month.
-- There's no uptime SLA - but this isnt a crital system really, is it.
+- There's no uptime SLA - but this isn't a critical system really, is it.

 There are a number of alternatives or you could host your own broker which would keep all your data local and would mean we can set up and use our own certificates, however for the speed of getting the main thing built, the moisture sensor, we'll stick with HiveMQ.
 Maybe one for another time!
 For the setup to connect to HiveMQ from an ESP8266 follow [How to send to a MQTT broker from an ESP8266](../how-to-send-mqtt-esp8266)